tushar-semwal/tushar-semwal/README.md

 [<img alt="LinkedIn" width="40px" src="https://github.com/tushar-semwal/tushar-semwal/blob/main/imgs/1369267.png" />](https://scholar.google.co.in/citations?user=S8QouS0AAAAJ&hl=en)
 [<img alt="LinkedIn" width="40px" src="https://github.com/tushar-semwal/tushar-semwal/blob/main/imgs/twitter.png" /></p>](https://twitter.com/tushar__semwal)

+### News
+- [Nov.
+2021](https://www.edinburghnews.scotsman.com/news/transport/study-finds-edinburghs-20mph-limits-won-majority-support-on-twitter-policymakers-should-be-less-concerned-about-public-backlash-say-researchers-3458929): My research work, while I was a part of the University of Edinburgh, has been covered in one of the major news papers of Scotland.
+- [Nov.
+2021](https://www.linkedin.com/posts/tusharsemwal_engineering-covid-edinburgh-activity-6861717386605666304-AOOw): I received the Engineering COVID-19 Medal award from the University of Edinburgh.
+- [Oct.
+2021](https://link.springer.com/article/10.1186/s12889-021-12259-6): My first social-computer-sciences interdisciplinary research work got published in BMC, and is co-authored with eminent senior researchers.
+- May 2021: I have joined Microsoft India as an Applied Scientist and relocated back to India.
+I would like to cherish my time with my family.

 ### Blogs
 I enjoy writing and have now started to collect them here.
 I hope to continue this [atomic habit](https://jamesclear.com/atomic-habits).